Post Summary: How To Camp In The Rain and Tips On Staying Dry Outside

 Pack a portable clothesline with small clips like this one (or in our case, just string) and hang it under your tarp cover.
 If there is absolutely no dry place to air out your stuff, temporarily pack it and hang it out again when the sun comes out.

 Just don’t pack it away for good when it’s still wet.
 Mildew is nobody’s friend.
+At the end of your trip, lay out your tent in a backyard, or over a railing to let it air dry completely.

 Bring Proper Rain Gear